-If you want to teach in China, you have to have a TEFL certificate.
+If you want to teach in China, you must have a TEFL certificate.
 And to get a certificate, you need to complete a TEFL course.

 First things first – what does TEFL stand for?